Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 After covering the best 88-key and 49-key keyboards on the market, it is only natural that we write about the best 61 key MIDI controller as well.
-Internally, we call this the “Goldilocks Controller – it’s not as large and unwieldy as the 88-key variant, nor is it too small and unplayable like the 49-key controller.
-In other words, the 61 key MIDI controllers are just right.
-And in this guide, we’ll show you which is the best one you can buy for your money in 2019.
+Internally, we call this the “Goldilocks Controller – it's not as large and unwieldy as the 88-key variant, nor is it too small and unplayable like the 49-key controller.
+In other words, the best 61 key MIDI keyboard is just right.
+And in this guide, we'll show you which is the best one you can buy for your money in 2020.

 25, 32, 37, 49, 61, 76, 88.